 TThe “Young People’s Hall” is also used every Sunday as a place for the young people of Boscombe Salvation Army to meet and share fellowship.
 There are approximately 40 young people under the age of 21 and the Corps also has many young people and young married couples, some of whom help with the young poeple in various capacities.
 The Y.P.
 Hall is possibly the most frequently used hall within the building.
 As well as its Sunday use, the Y.P.
 Hall is in use most days of the week.

 The ‘Community Hall’ hosts many activities during the week and is virtually as busy as the “Y.P.
 Hall”.
-Uses include ‘POT’s‘ (Parents of Toddlers), Art Classes, Primary (Sunday infants) and many others including the Home League among other
+Uses include ‘Tiny Tots Playtime (Parents of Toddlers), Art Classes, Primary (Sunday infants) and many others including the Home League among other

 In 2014 Boscombe Salvation Army underwent a large refurbishment and development project.
 This included the custruction of a stained glass window in the main hall and a brand new room adjacent to the main hall, called The Sanctuary.
 This room is a furnished environment with tables, chairs and sofas and is an ideal environment to social activities and small group meeting with its own small kitchen area.
 The Sanctuary is regularly used directly after every Sunday morning meeting for serving coffee and tea (it’s free by the way!).

-There are a number of additional rooms including, a kitchen, Band and Songster rooms, a ‘Cry Room’ (for babies during services), offices, numerous toilet facilities (disabled included) and newly refurbished foyer entrance.
+There are a number of additional rooms including, a kitchen, Band and Songster rooms, a ‘Cry Room’ (for babies during services), The Sanctuary (for Bible Study Etc.) offices, numerous toilet facilities (disabled included) and newly refurbished foyer entrance.